Home Solar Panel Installation – A Complete Guide

 Preparing Your Roof for Solar Installation

 Is your roof in need of some attention?
-Most solar panels are designed to work for 20 to 25 years, and the roof will need to last that long as well.
+Most solar panels are designed to work for over 25 years, and the roof will need to last that long as well.
 Your solar company or a roofing company can assist in determining any needed repairs, the remaining lifespan of your roof, and whether or not a new roof may be needed before installing solar.
 If you do need to replace your roof, be sure to ask about solar roof options that have the solar cells built into the roofing material itself and can save you money on the total cost of replacing your roof and including solar.
+There are occasions where solar panels need to be taken off and reinstalled for reroofing or repairs due to age, storms, or water damage; the cost of reinstalling a system is usually 10% of the original cost of your solar energy system before incentives, learn more in our partners blog here.
+If you do need to replace your roof, you may want to consider built-in photovoltaics such as the Tesla Solar Roof.
+Solar roofs combine the roof structure and energy producing solar cells into one.
+This solar option is becoming more popular as some homeowners are sensitive to the aesthetics of solar panels or need to reroof and want to combine both solar and roofing projects into one.
+Learn more about Tesla Solar Roof through one of Washington’s leading solar roof installers Northwest Electric and Solar.

 You may also need to trim trees that overhang your roof.
 These trees may make it difficult for the solar array to harness sunlight and may cause damage to the panels if they blowdown.
 Contact a professional for any branches or tree removal if needed.